 have to answer to the entire global village.
 I do not

 exaggerate.
 If you are totally autonomous, then there is no

 absolute cadre of reference in which man can live.

-Dostojevski understood this very well.
+Dostoevsky understood this very well.
 Also the

-existentialists realized this, but as non- or even anti-christians.
+existentialists realized this, but as non- or even anti-Christians.
 And their children now opt madness.
 We simply

 are doing our own thing, fix the environment where necessary

 and further are waiting when disaster will strike.
 Human life